Coronary Artery Bypass Graft Surgery (CABG)

 What can I expect after surgery?

 Your length of stay in the hospital will be determined by the surgical approach used and your general medical condition.
-The average hospital stay at the Northwest Regional Heart Center for coronary bypass surgery is 4.7 days compared with the national average (Society of Thoracic Surgeons 2011) of 6.8 days.
+The average hospital stay at Northwest Regional Heart and Vascular for coronary bypass surgery is 4.7 days compared with the national average (Society of Thoracic Surgeons 2011) of 6.8 days.
 You will continue to recover at home with gradual improvement in your energy and activity level.
 You will be given instructions regarding the type and amount of physical activity that you can engage in as you recover.

 A cardiac rehabilitation program can be a great help in your recovery.
 We recommend starting cardiac rehabilitation at 4 weeks after hospital discharge.